|

 Ryan Hiss is a construction lawyer and a partner in Lyman &

-Nielsen.
+Nielsen, LLC.
 Throughout his career he has concentrated his practice in

 assisting those involved in construction projects with protecting their